rizalasrul/rizalasrul.com/content/30-day-writing-challenge/day-28.md

 I just want to be mediocre.

-I feel that I have participated in community groups by being a passive person because everyone has their role.
-Meaning, there are already other people who are active and willing to be in charge, so I can simply be a compliment in the community.
+I feel that I have participated in society by being a passive person because everyone has their role.
+Meaning, there are already other people who are active and willing to be in charge, so I can simply be a compliment in the society.
 If everyone is active and wants to lead, there will be chaos.

 Unless my personal interests are "attacked", maybe I'll take action.